-During the clinical sessions, each student will have the opportunity to complete at least two clinical patient interviews supervised by the preceptor and in the presence of their peers.
+During the clinical sessions, each student will have the opportunity to complete at least one clinical patient interview supervised by the preceptor and in the presence of their peers.
 Each interview is approximately 45 minutes.
-Following the interview 20-30 minutes is devoted to reviewing the patient presentation and receiving interview feedback from peers and preceptor.
+Following the interview, 20-30 minutes is devoted to reviewing the patient presentation and receiving interview feedback from peers and preceptors.